nicolashery/nicolashery.com/about.md

 As an engineering manager, my focus has been on creating high-performing and empowered teams, as well as building a sustainable flow to deliver quality software.
 Some ways I've achieved this are: improving communication between frontend, backend, UX, and product, encouraging the habit of taking meeting notes, building a sense of ownership notably through QA, involving engineers in product discovery and decisions.

 From a technical perspective, I consider myself a polyglot and have worked in enough programming languages that I feel comfortable learning a new one for a particular task or team.
-I have a strong inclination for [static types](https://en.wikipedia.org/wiki/Type_system#Static_type_checking) and have good experience with [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
-Most recently I've used [Go](https://go.dev/), [TypeScript](https://www.typescriptlang.org/), [Haskell](https://www.haskell.org/), [Rust](https://www.rust-lang.org/).
+I have a strong inclination for [static type checking](https://en.wikipedia.org/wiki/Type_system#Static_type_checking).
+Most recently I've used [Go](https://go.dev/), [TypeScript](https://www.typescriptlang.org/), [Python](https://www.python.org/).

 ## Keep in touch